wojtek-rak/ApiReader/README.md

 # ApiReader
-App for reading GithubApi and displaying data about repository.
+App for reading GithubApi and displaying data about repository. <br />
-Enter Username and Repositoryname and click Get Data.
+Enter Username and Repositoryname and click Get Data. <br />
-You can refresh it in time by enter interval time ( in sec )
+You can refresh it in time by enter interval time ( in sec ) <br />

 Used NuGet: <br />
 NUnit <br />